United States Suicide Rates (Age-adjusted)

 Upd:

-The data on United States suicide rates from the years 2000 to 2021 provides a concerning insight into the trends in mental health and societal pressures over two decades.
+The data on United States suicide rates from the years 2000 to 2023 provides a concerning insight into the trends in mental health and societal pressures over more than two decades.
 These rates are age-adjusted and presented per 100,000 individuals, offering a standardized measure to account for population changes over time.

 • 2000–2005: The early 2000s showed relatively stable suicide rates, hovering around 10.4 to 10.9.
 This period didn’t see significant fluctuations, suggesting a period of relative stability in this public health metric.